FAQ

 What are “tools” in Chalie?

-Tools extend Chalie’s ability to take action in the world: web search, weather, code execution, etc. First-party tools are simple Python modules invoked directly in-process.
+Tools extend Chalie’s ability to take action in the world: search, news, weather, code execution, and more.
+First-party tools are simple Python modules invoked directly in-process.
 External apps can also expose tools via the interface protocol.
 Chalie’s infrastructure is tool-agnostic: it doesn’t know or care what specific tools are installed.

 See docs/09-TOOLS.md for how tools work and docs/14-DEFAULT-TOOLS.md for the tools installed by default.